davekilian/primer/basic.md

 >
 > Idea: hey, what if we moved the program into RAM?
 >
 > Problem: bootstrapping.
 Firmware puts something in RAM to execute on power on.
+Whatever code it loaded picks it up from there.

-## Basic Computing
+## Computing

 > All up review.
 This is the von Neumann architecture and all conventional hardware uses it today
+>
+> Also introduce the term ISA

 ## Peripherals